HWQuantum/Real-time-low-cost-multi-person-3D-pose-estimation/README.md

 This folder contains the code and models of the project.

-You can find the models and the data [here] (https://researchportal.hw.ac.uk/en/datasets/real-time-low-cost-multi-person-3d-pose-estimation)
+You can find the models and the data  at https://researchportal.hw.ac.uk/en/datasets/real-time-low-cost-multi-person-3d-pose-estimation.

 We provide one example for each scenario containing one, two or three people in the scene.